-- There shall be minimum 5-foot-wide landscape strip separating pedestrian walkways from automobile traffic within a development.
+- I. There shall be adequate separation of pedestrian walkways from automobile traffic within a development.
 Appropriate design elements or traffic calming measures, such as paving material variation or barrier (structural or spatial) shall be provided to distinguish vehicular and pedestrian access points. - 2.
 Safe, convenient, and continuous pedestrian walkways shall be provided: - a.
 Between building entrances for all buildings in the same block. - b.
-Along both sides of the street frontage of all streets.
+Along both sides of the street frontage of all streets. - c.

-c.
 Through parking lots and parking structures at regular intervals connecting to building entrances and the public sidewalks on surrounding streets.

-213-80.3 Public Improvements.
+210-225.3 Public Improvements.

-- A. Sidewalks shall be provided as required in Section 900-90. - B. Multiuse Paths shall be provided on both sides of streets classified as arterials and shall comply with Section 900-100.
-Eligible FAR Bonus, if applicable, may be granted by the Director for multiuse paths constructed on streets.7. - C. Crosswalks and pedestrian crossing signage shall be provided consistent with the most recent edition of the Manual of Uniform Traffic Control Devices (MUTCD) and AASHTO, as per Gwinnett DOT approval. - D. Greenway Access. - Greenways shall be provided in accordance with the 2014 Gwinnett County Open Space and Greenway Master Plan as well as the 2018 Gwinnett Countywide Trails Master Plan and maintained in accordance to Sections 900-110, and other applicable sections of the UDO.
+- A. Sidewalks shall be provided as required in Section 900-90. - B. Multiuse Paths shall be provided on one side of streets classified as arterials and shall comply with Section 900-100.
+Eligible FAR Bonus, if applicable, may be granted by the Director for multiuse paths constructed on all streets, except arterials, and any other locations within the development in accordance to Table 210.7. - C. Crosswalks and pedestrian crossing signage shall be provided consistent with the most recent edition of the Manual of Uniform Traffic Control Devices (MUTCD) and AASHTO, as per Gwinnett DOT approval.

+D. Greenway Access.

+- I. Greenways shall be provided in accordance with the Gwinnett County Open Space and Greenway Master Plan and maintained in accordance to Sections 900-110, and other applicable sections of the UDO.
 Final location of the greenways shall be coordinated with the Department of Community Services. - 2.
 If a project abuts a greenway, then a multiuse path shall be provided connecting to the greenway for pedestrian and bicycle use.

-213-80.4 Access Easements and Inter-parcel Access.
+210-225.4 Access Easements and Inter-parcel Access.

-- A. Inter-parcel access, joint driveways, cross-access drives, and access easements shall be provided, as follows, except where the Director determines that they are infeasible because of topographic or other site-specific constraints: - Inter-parcel driveway connection or provision of a future inter-parcel driveway stub (with appropriate cross-access easements) shall be required between adjacent non-residential properties; - 2.
-Joint driveways and cross-access easements shall be established for all adjoining parcels.; - 3.
-Roads are to be designed with a design speed of 25 mph and a two-way travel aisle, with a minimum of 22 feet to accommodate automobiles, service vehicles, and loading vehicles; - 4.
+- A. Inter-parcel access, joint driveways, cross-access drives, and access easements shall be provided, as follows, except where the Director determines that they are infeasible because of topographic or other site-specific constraints: - I. Inter-parcel driveway connection or provision of a future inter-parcel driveway stub (with appropriate cross-access easements) shall be required between adjacent non-residential properties on arterials or major collectors designated on the Gwinnett County Long Range Road Classification Map; - 2.
+Joint driveways and cross-access easements shall be established for non-residential tracts wherever feasible along streets classified as arterials or major collectors on the Gwinnett County Long Range Classification Map; - 3.
+Roads are to be designed with a design speed of 25 mph and a two-way travel aisle, with a minimum of 20 feet to accommodate automobiles, service vehicles, and loading vehicles; - 4.
 Driveway aprons, stub-outs, and other design features or traffic calming features may be required by the Director or Gwinnett DOT to indicate cross access or service drive for traffic safety or per County standards.

-213-80.5 Parking Management.
+210-225.5 Parking Management.